Promise-Steve/sql-retail-sales-analysis/README.md

 ## Scenario

-You have just been given access to an **employees database** in your organization.
+You have just been given access to an **employees database** in your organisation.

 Your task is to write SQL queries that help answer key business questions about employees, departments, salaries, and employment status.